pasindu94/maka-cli/README.md

 I encourage you to take a look at the Meteor Guide's application structure section for more information: https://guide.meteor.com/structure.html

-### Update 1.2.0

-This version updates the collections scaffolding.
-From the beginning of Meteor we've had to place collections as a global variable.
-Now that Meteor 1.3 has support for export/import, we should be exporting the collections explicitly as constants.

-No longer will ``` maka g:collection Todo ``` place the collection in the ```/app/lib``` directory.

-Collections will now be placed by default in the ```/app/imports/startup/lib/collections``` directory and automatically exported and imported explicitly into the app.

-Please note that for existing applications the first time you create a collection a file will be added: ```/app/lib/main.js``` that will explicitly import all of the ```/app/imports/lib``` directory.

-Defining server or client side collections will also still work. (i.e. ```maka g:col Todo --where "server"```)

-I know this isn't completely in line with the Meteor 1.3 application structure.
-Many projects still use 1.2, and this is an effort to bring Maka closer to 1.3 while still keeping 1.2 applications relevant.

 ## Usage
 Use the `help` command to get a list of the top level commands.